justomiguel/java-bootcamp/README.md

    - For each course, each student has 3 partial notes and a final note.

 2. Create all relationship that you think they are required
-3. Insert information for 3 teachers, 5 courses and 20 students for course
+3. Insert information for 3 teachers, 5 courses and 20 students per course
 4. List students and teachers for a given course.
 The output format should be:

         Course: <course-name>